 The ad sales team was tracking all inventory on a google spreadsheet that consisted of hundreds of rows and columns, making it near impossible to accurately create insertion orders for advertisers that reflect the actual available inventory.

 It's difficult to explain how the entire process works, and if I tried to explain the entire thing on here, it would probably bore you to death - but basically, as the monetization team all sat together, I had the opportunity to chat with individuals who'd be using the tool to understand the points of friction, the features and abilities they wished they could have that would make life easier, etc.

 The default view for the salesperson provides them with a high level view of their own insertion orders, or IO's.
+These orders are essentially a booking or reservation for an ad, and within these bookings there are parameters that are specified.
 Each of these IO's they create can have three possible states: a) Draft state b) Held state, where the inventory is reserved but not yet officially filled, and c) Book state, where it's both reserved and is ready for content to be filled by the ad operations team.
 Let's walk through a basic IO creation flow (user clicks "create new IO" button in above screen):

 Once the two required fields are filled (advertiser and IO name), the salesperson creates a new line item, which is the core of the entire sales system.